 It is up to the moving party to make a prima facie (translation: at first sight) case that changed circumstances have occurred.
 Second, after the moving party has made a prima facie showing of changed circumstances, the court may order financial disclosures of both parties to allow the court to make an informed decision as to what, in light of all the circumstances, is equitable and fair.

 There are further requirements in an application for a modification of support.
-For example, New Jersey Court Rules require that requests to modify support must include a copy of the order that a party is requesting be modified.
+For example, the New Jersey Court Rules require that requests to modify support must include a copy of the order that a party is seeking to modify.
 In addition, the request must be accompanied by the case information statement preceding entry of the order and an updated case information statement.
 The purpose of this rule is to permit the Court to make the mandatory analysis.
-That is, whether circumstances have changed since entry of the order that might justify some modification.
+That is, the Court must determine whether circumstances have changed since entry of the order in manner that warrants modification.

-The recent alimony reform bill added a number of additional mandatory considerations when a Court reviews an application to modify alimony, the legal effect of which has not yet been determined.
+The recent alimony reform bill added a number of additional mandatory considerations when a Court reviews an application to modify alimony, the precise legal effect of which has not yet been fully explored.
 When a person who is not self-employed applies for a modification of alimony, the Court must consider: